-Q63: Adding a new member to a group insurance policy
+Q63: How does the SOP apply to adding a new member to a group insurance policy?

-A63: Adding a new member to a group insurance policy would likely not be considered an internal replacement subject to the guidance of the SOP.
+A63: Some actuaries believe that adding a new member to a group insurance policy would likely not be considered an internal replacement subject to the guidance.
 An example within the SOP would be the addition of a new car to an automobile policy.
-Under paragraph B.11 of the SOP, the new car would generally be considered a nonintegrated coverage, and accounted for separately from any previously covered cars.
+Under paragraph B.11, the new car would generally be considered a nonintegrated coverage, and accounted for separately from any previously covered cars.